 Experiential therapy is associated with Gestalt Therapy, an approach to therapy that is client-centered, that is to say the patient drives the therapy.
 Additionally, there are many forms of therapy that can be considered to be experiential, including art therapy, pet-assisted therapy and music therapy.

-Experiential Therapy at San Jose Depression Counseling
+Experiential Therapy and Depression

 Experiential therapy is similar to interpersonal therapy in that it helps individuals to look at interpersonal relationships and how those relationships affect mood and behaviors.